echotrade-app/whitepaper/README.md

 - Share their insights, opinions, and predictions with other users
 - Create and join trading groups and pools to collaborate and pool resources
-- Earn rewards for contributing with the platform by stacking ECTA tokens.
+- Earn rewards for contributing with the platform by locking ECTA tokens.

 EchoTrade leverages blockchain technology to enable trustless and instant transactions between investors and traders.
 EchoTrade’s smart contracts ensure that both investors and traders are protected from fraud, default, or dispute.
 EchoTrade’s smart contracts also ensure that both investors and traders are rewarded for their participation and contribution.
 EchoTrade’s smart contracts automatically execute the following functions: